 A.J. counsels companies facing financial uncertainty and distress.
-He frequently assists debtors, secured and unsecured creditors, borrowers, and other interested parties in bankruptcy proceedings, restructurings, and out-of-court workouts.
-He works with companies to proactively identify and assess bankruptcy issues affecting their businesses.
+He frequently assists secured and unsecured creditors, debtors, borrowers, committees, purchasers, and other interested parties in bankruptcy proceedings, restructurings, and out-of-court workouts.
+He works with companies to proactively identify and assess insolvency issues affecting their businesses.

 Prior to joining Frost Brown Todd, A.J. was a financial sales associate for a major brokerage institution, and later worked for a non-profit arts organization.
 His prior work experience provided him with a unique perspective on the myriad of financial issues affecting both for-profit and not-for-profit corporations.
 He graduated second in his class from the University of Cincinnati College of Law where he authored numerous bankruptcy-related articles.